 Returns a QuerySet of all Message instances which have is_active set to True.
-This is defined as a custom QuerySet method, so it can also be "chained" onto other QuerySets.
+This is defined as a custom QuerySet method, so it can also be "chained" with other QuerySet methods.
 For example, the following would retrieve all Message instances which are both global and active: